maxim2266/pump/README.md

 #### About
 Out of the box, the Go language defines a `range` iterator that can only be applied to a limited set of predefined type classes, while for all the other types people have to come up with their own means of enumerating elements.
 Typically, those user-defined iterators follow the `pull` model of iteration suitable for use in `for` loops.
 This works well for simple objects like slices or maps, but quickly becomes problematic as the complexity of the iteration grows.
 Consider, for example, a recursive parser where the next data item may have to be returned from a deeply recursive call: all the state of the parser before the point of return must be explicitly saved somewhere, and quite often this is easier said than done.
 Alternative to that is the `push` model of iteration, where a user-provided callback function is called once per each data item.
 It's like pumping data out to the user function, hence the name of the project.
 In this model of iteration there is no need to save any state explicitly, because invocation of the callback function later returns the control back to the point of call, which makes writing complex iterations much easier.
-Also, all the code execution paths are under the full control of the iterator function, because even a panic from the user callback can be intercepted, and appropriate action taken (like closing some resource handles, or removing temporary files).
-The drawback of this model is the overhead of the function call that in every particular case the compiler may or may not be able to inline, so typically iterations over simple data structures are better done using traditional `for` loops.
+Also, all the code execution paths are under the full control of the iterator function, because even a panic from the user callback can be intercepted, and an appropriate action taken (like closing some resource handles, or removing temporary files).
+The drawback of this model is the overhead of the function call that in every particular case the compiler may or may not be able to inline, so this model is mostly suitable for complex iterators or generators where such overhead is relatively small.

 This project is aiming to provide a common framework for composing and enriching callback-based iterators.
 Each iterator over a sequence of elements of type `T` is represented as a function of